ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; #+CALL: ktulu()

-;; Throw error when attempting to get contents of a non-container (->> (om-parse-this-element)
+;; Throw error when attempting to get contents of a non-branch node (->> (om-parse-this-element)
      (om-get-children)
      (-map (function om-get-type)))